Wendy Williams Fat Shames Kelly Clarkson As She Jokes About Her Diet

 “I think what hurts my feelings for people is that I’ll have a meet-and-greet after the show and a girl who’s, like, bigger than me will be in the meet-and-greet and be like, ‘Wow, if they think you’re big, I must be so fat to them,'” Kelly explained of her interactions with fans.

 The star – who’s now a mom of two – then told the comedian and daytime talk show host at the time, “It’s like, you’re just who you are.
 We are who we are.
-Whatever size, and it doesn’t meant that we’re gonna be that forever.”
+Whatever size, and it doesn’t mean that we’re gonna be that forever.”

 Clarkson also spoke about her weight in a candid interview with Redbook magazine just last year, explaining that when she’s skinnier she’s usually a little more unhappy with her personal and professional lives.